 Resources and Tools for Implementing Digital Accessibility

 We’ve talked about the ‘Why’, and you may be wondering about the ‘How’.
 There are many online resources that cover best practice for digital accessibility.
+I've included a website accessibility checklist that summarizes key recommendations.

 w3.org/WAI/test-evaluate – Extremely practical and helpful.
 This page becomes a basic checklist with many examples and thorough information.

-usability.gov – The ‘How to and Tools’ section is particularly helpful, including downloadable forms and templates plus a wealth of other content.
+usability.gov – The ‘How To and Tools’ section is particularly helpful, including downloadable forms and templates plus a wealth of other content.
 It is useful for planning all aspects of a website, from the earliest stages.

 nngroup.com/reports – Download the free report, “Usability Guidelines for Accessible Web Design.”
 This report focuses on designing websites for people who are using assistive technologies such as screen readers.
 It offers tips to ensure ease of use for everyone.